 All technology devices or systems considered an asset are inventoried by the technology department.
 This includes, but is not limited to, network appliances, servers, computers, laptops, mobile devices, and external hard drives.
+The technology department will conduct annual inventory verification of all SAU devices.
 It is the responsibility of the technology department to update the inventory system to reflect any in-school transfers, in-SAU transfers, or other location changes for SAU technology assets.